OakBricks/Emerald/README.md

 - [ ] Instances

 # Other neat features
-- [ ] Scripting for events, such as launching an instance and closing an instance (maybe using jLua or Jython)
+- [ ] Scripting for events, such as launching an instance and closing an instance (via Nashorn)
-- [ ] Instance wrapper (so shit like PackWiz would work)
+- [ ] Instance wrapper support (so shit like PackWiz would work)

 # Libraries used
 [OpenAuth](https://github.com/Litarvan/OpenAuth)